Limits of manifolds with boundary II: Preliminaries

 The \textit{gradient curve} of a semiconcave function $f$ is a curve whose right tangent vector is unique and equal to the gradient of $f$.
 For any $\lambda$-concave function $f$, the gradient curve $\Phi(x,t)$ starting at $x\in X$ exists and is unique for all $t\ge0$.
 The map $\Phi:X\times[0,\infty)\to X$ is called the \textit{gradient flow} of $f$.
-The following Lipschitz continuity of the gradient flow is useful in the present paper.